A good coffee subscription is your one-way ticket into the world of all things delicious and caffeinated.

 Best for: Tracing each cup ethically back to its roots.

 Frequency: Weekly, bi-weekly, monthly or quarterly Types of coffee: Whole bean or freshly ground Price: $$$ Delivery: Free shipping

 Volcanica: Best coffee subscription for decaf

 Crucially, it’s also home to a large range of decaf coffees.
 You can select your brew of choice via geographical location or certification, ensuring that you’re just as happy with your next batch of beans as the farmer who grew them originally.
-Focusing highly on exotic coffees, you’ll likely discover your new favourite type here and may even spend some time planning a trip to its hometown, just to learn more about what makes it so incredible.
+Focusing highly on exotic coffees, you’ll likely discover your new favorite type here and may even spend some time planning a trip to its hometown, just to learn more about what makes it so incredible.

 Frequency: Every one, two, three, four, six or eight weeks Types of coffee: Whole bean, drip grind, Espresso grind, French press Price: $$ Delivery: $5.95

-Cooper’s Cask Coffee Co: Best coffee subscription for barrel aged coffee
+Cooper’s Cask Coffee Co: Best coffee subscription for barrel-aged coffee

 Frequency: Every one to eight weeks Types of coffee: Whole bean, French press, Auto drip, Espresso, Coarse, Drip Price: $$$ Delivery: Free shipping for orders over $39.95